mayconfmelo/min-manual/docs/manual.typ

     * This argument does something. **/
 ) = {...}
 ```
-This is a very useful shorhand to write this same doc-comment:
+This is a very useful shorthand to write this same doc-comment:

 ```typm
 /**